AvavaAYA/resume/_pages/about.md

 # About Me<a name="about"></a>

-I'm currently a junior at the [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China), with my graduation slated for 2025.
-My academic and research interests lie primarily in system security and binary exploitation, particularly in the realm of kernel security.
+I am currently a junior at the [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China), expecting to graduate in 2025.
+My academic and research interests are primarily in system security and binary exploitation, with a particular focus on kernel security.
 My journey in cybersecurity has been marked by a strong commitment to learning and competing in various Capture The Flag (CTF) competitions.
-Currently, I am the captain of the CTF team [Nebula (top 15 in China out of 17824 teams)](https://adworld.xctf.org.cn/teams/details?team_id=177501708).
+Currently, I am the captain of the CTF team [Nebula, which ranks in the top 15 out of 17,824 teams](https://adworld.xctf.org.cn/teams/details?team_id=177501708) in China.

-**If my work sparks your interest or you have any job opportunities, please don't hesitate to reach out to me.** _I am actively seeking internship opportunities at this time._
+**If my work interests you or if you have any job opportunities, please feel free to reach out.
+I am actively seeking internship opportunities at this time.**

+*Let me know if you’d like any further adjustments or additions!*

 ---